 A beautiful chandelier or a hanging pendant industrial lighting both radiates illumination, but not with the same function.
 Based on your interiors, you'd want to install light bulbs that seamlessly harmonizes with the room's function.

 For example, a living room won't require bright lighting; you want the setting to be soft and comfortable for those lazy nights while watching TV.
 That's when you choose to place ambient lights; you may want to incorporate it with your hanging lights or tableside lighting.
 Our suggestions?
-The simple glow of our Edison Teardrop bulb in a plethora of options.
+The simple glow of our Edison Teardrop bulb.

 Your kitchen requires proper illumination, so you'd want the lights to be brighter for better movement, like cutting meat and vegetables.

 Lastly, the accent lighting.
 These are the light bulbs you use to highlight a specific corner of the room, like an artwork, or a favourite furniture.
 This uses directional glow with low wattage, since this are employed for decorative purposes only.
-For this function, you can use dimmable lights like this LED clear lightbulb—our varieties are made energy-efficient, with the longevity of 15,000 hours.
+For this function, you can use dimmable lights our varieties are made energy-efficient, with the longevity of 15,000 hours.

 How About Energy Use?